RedPitaya/Documentation/developerGuide/hardware/hw_specs/fastIO.rst

 .. note::

-    The SMA connectors on the cables connected to Red Pitaya must correspond to the standard MIL­C­39012.
+    The SMA connectors on the cables connected to Red Pitaya must correspond to the standard MILC39012.
 The central pin must be of a suitable length, otherwise, the SMA connector, installed on the Red Pitaya, will mechanically damage the SMA connector.
     The central pin of the SMA connector on the Red Pitaya will lose contact with the board and the board will not be possible to repair due to the mechanical damage (separation of the pad from the board).

 .. figure:: img/schematics/Outputs.png
+    :width: 500

     Output channel Output voltage range: ± 1 V

 The output stage is shown in the picture below.

 .. figure:: img/schematics/Outputs_stage.png
+    :width: 800

     Output channel schematics